-L_1 errors, obtained by comparing with the analytic exact solution for time t=2.
+We also ran this example on lower- and higher-resolution initial meshes to determine convergence.
+Table 4.1 compares the initial average edge length to the L{∞} and L_1 error, obtained by comparing against the analytic exact solution for time t = 2.
 The results are consistent with first-order convergence.
-We used the same initialization values for Δt and set α , β , and γ according to the same fraction of ξ throughout.
-Table 4.2 shows a comparable rate of convergence when using the level set method with RK3 time integration and upwind WENO5 spatial derivatives.
-Note that, despite the use of high-resolution numerical methods, the topology change reduces the level set method to first-order accuracy, due to the kink in the signed distance field at the merging event.
+We used the same initialization values for Δt , and set α , β , and γ according to the same fraction of ξ throughout.
+Table 4.2 shows a comparable rate of convergence when using the Level Set method with RK3 time integration and upwind WENO5 spatial derivatives.
+Note that despite the use of high-resolution numerical methods, the topology change reduces the level set method to first-order accuracy, due to the kink in the signed distance field at the merging event.